His Mythical Woman

 We are both surprised when I blurt “I'm Russian” in the open, rounded Chinese of a clumsy American just learning Mandarin.
 As if I’m a school girl again learning the ropes.
 He wrinkles his nose because we both know I’m lying with that poor accent, and we almost share a laugh at the absurdity.
 His comes out an embarrassed cough and mine a weak exhale.

-I made a mistake coming to this wedding, and my mountain of lies have collapsed in on me.
+I made a mistake coming to this wedding, and my mountain of lies has collapsed in on me.

 I give the tall man no more opportunity to learn my face, or to announce to the world that this sad American is here, wiping her tears at the communal bathroom sink.
 He sees the back of me.